Ordinary People

-Ordinary People is a 1980 American drama film directed by Robert Redford in his directorial debut.
-The screenplay by Alvin Sargent is based on the 1976 novel of the same name by Judith Guest.
-The film follows the disintegration of an upper-middle class family in Lake Forest, Illinois, following the accidental death of one of their two sons and the attempted suicide of the other.
+Ordinary People is a 1980 American drama film, the first feature directed by Robert Redford.
+The screenplay by Alvin Sargent is based on the 1976 novel by Judith Guest.
+The film follows the disintegration of a wealthy family in Lake Forest, Illinois, after one son dies in an accident and the other attempts to die by suicide.
 It stars Donald Sutherland, Mary Tyler Moore, Judd Hirsch, and Timothy Hutton.

-Ordinary People was released theatrically on September 19, 1980, by Paramount Pictures to critical and commercial success.
+Released to theaters by Paramount Pictures on September 19, 1980, Ordinary People met commercial and critical success.
+The film grossed $90 million on a $6.2 million budget.
 Reviewers praised Redford's direction, Sargent's screenplay, and the performances of the cast.
-The film, which grossed $90 million on a $6.2 million budget, was chosen by the National Board of Review as one of the top ten films of 1980, and garnered six nominations at the 53rd Academy Awards, winning four: Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor for Hutton (the youngest recipient at age 20).
-In addition, the film won five awards at the 38th Golden Globe Awards: Best Motion Picture – Drama, Best Director, Best Actress (Moore), Best Screenplay, and Best Supporting Actor (Hutton).
-Timothy Hutton’s father, actor Jim Hutton died on June 2, 1979 prior to filming.
-Hutton also thanked his father during the Academy Award speech, which he had won for his role.
+The film was chosen by the National Board of Review as one of the top ten films of 1980, and garnered six nominations at the 53rd Academy Awards, winning four: Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor for Hutton (the youngest recipient at age 20).
+In addition, the film won five awards at the 38th Golden Globe Awards: Best Motion Picture – Drama, Best Director, Best Actress (Moore), and Best Supporting Actor & New Star of the Year – Actor (Hutton).